SawyersCoding/pong/README.md

 Pong created entirly from scratch with OpenGL.

 "Art" and text was created using [GIMP](https://www.gimp.org/) or shader shenanigans.
 SFX were created using [jsfxr](https://sfxr.me/).
+Game over tune was made with [FamiStudio](https://famistudio.org/).

 ## Compiling
 <!-- Install dependencies -->